VLOGroup/pylopt/README.md

 ### Conceptual

 The interface of the function `solve_lower()` which is used to solve the lower level problem is designed to closely follow the conventions of SciPy optimisation routines.
-Given an `Energy` instance, the corresponding lower level problem can be solved using Nesterov's accelerated gradient method (NAG) via
+Given an `Energy` instance, the corresponding lower level problem can be solved for example using Nesterov's accelerated gradient method (NAG) via

 ```python
 lower_prob_result = solve_lower(energy=energy, method='nag',